TheDomcio/WonderfulPolishLanguage/README.md

 - [Uwaga!
 Naukowy Bełkot](https://www.youtube.com/channel/UC_7PqixGIdE-jjoHKMPYpGA) - Another Polish respected scientific channel, where various topics are often discussed in the form of long films.
 Also worth checking the subchannel [Wyłącznie Naukowy Bełkot ](https://www.youtube.com/channel/UCBcXA_jyGkSUU6is4xS6S4g).
 - [SciFun](https://www.youtube.com/scifun) - One of the most popular Polish scientific channels.
 The subject of his recent films is checking various things under the microscope, but in a "normal way" and not hyperbolized.
 [He also made a serious analysis of the "theory that the Earth is flat"](https://www.youtube.com/watch?v=lDFo70FlbAo&list=PLuui6B7jlJXkLMxXo6sI6iZEkSCU-3WQZ).
 - [NaukowoTV](https://www.youtube.com/channel/UCXdxta-h8zDUc8dhGiOsi9g) - Next cool channel about learning.
+- [Astronarium](https://www.youtube.com/AstronariumPl) - A channel about space - astronomy and Polish scientists related to this subject.
+- [Pod Mikroskopem](https://www.youtube.com/channel/UCnAX2kPJ32Kyvr-BfTnDjkQ) - A channel where detailed discussions on many scientific topics appear.

 #### Culinary (Kulinarne)